Jon Gruden has resigned as head coach of the Las Vegas Raiders after reports of homophobic, racist and misogynistic emails - KRDO

 Gruden’s messages were sent while he was working for ESPN as a color analyst during “Monday Night Football,” the Times reported.

-The Times said the emails covered a seven-year period and many were sent to Bruce Allen, the former president of the Washington Football Team.
-Allen was fired by the organization in December 2019.
+“How would he stand up in the middle of the room and lead this group of men, with several people in that locker room knowing that, privately, he makes fun of them or is against them?”
+Rapoport said on CNN’s “New Day.”

+“It could not work.
+That partially explains why Jon Gruden resigned to owner Mark Davis and then to his staff last night,” Rapoport said.

-On Friday an NFL spokesperson the email reported in the Wall Street Journal was unearthed as part of an NFL review of workplace misconduct at the Washington Football Team that took place this summer.
+On Friday, an NFL spokesperson said the email reported in the Wall Street Journal was unearthed as part of the NFL review of workplace misconduct at the Washington Football Team.

-In response to the Wall Street Journal report, Gruden said, “All I can say is that I’m not a racist.”
+In response to the Wall Street Journal report, Gruden said Sunday: “All I can say is that I’m not a racist.”

 He added: “I can’t tell you how sick I am.
 I apologize again to De Smith, but I feel good about who I am and what I’ve done my entire life.
 I apologize for the insensitive remarks.
 I had no racial intentions with those remarks at all.”